alx280586-lab/Idk/README.md

 2. Ask for a script: `Can you write a Luau function that picks a random SpawnLocation tagged NPC?`
 3. Copy the code between the triple backticks (` ```lua ... ``` `) into a new Script or ModuleScript in Roblox Studio.
 4. Read the explanation lines below the code to understand what each part does.
-5. If you adjust the generated code manually and want the bot to learn your style, save it in `data/examples/` and rerun `python -m luau_lab.training`.
+5. If you adjust the generated code manually and want the bot to learn your style, save it in `data/examples/` and rerun `python start_training.py` (or `python -m luau_lab.training`).
 6. Use the `doc` command whenever you need reminders from the Roblox documentation.

 ## Troubleshooting